 We were formed as a Maryland corporation in March 2011.
-We elected to be taxed as a REIT for U.S. federal income tax purposes commencing with our taxable year ended December 31, 2012.
+Except as described herein, we elected to be taxed as a REIT for U.S. federal income tax purposes commencing with our taxable year ended December 31, 2012.
+As described herein, we are requesting a private letter ruling from the Internal Revenue Service, or IRS, to seek its consent regarding the manner in which we made our initial election.
+We believe we will obtain such consent and we otherwise have conducted, and will continue to conduct, our operations in conformity with the requirements for qualification and taxation as a REIT for federal income tax purposes.
+However, if we do not receive such consent from the IRS, and the IRS challenges our 2012 REIT election, we may lose our status as a REIT, which could have adverse consequences to us and our stockholders.
+In such event, we would intend to continue to operate as a publicly-traded C corporation through the 2016 taxable year, after which time we would be eligible to, and we would expect to, re-elect REIT status.
+See "Risk Factors-Risks Related to Our Status as a REIT."
 To assist us in maintaining our qualification as a REIT, stockholders are generally restricted from beneficially or constructively owning more than 9.8% in value or number of shares, whichever is more restrictive, of the outstanding shares of any class or series of our capital stock.
 Our charter contains additional restrictions on the ownership and transfer of shares of our common stock.
 See "Description of Stock-Restrictions on Ownership and Transfer."